IHE/ITI.mCSD/input/pagecontent/volume-1.md

 7. **Endpoint** - An Organization may be reachable through electronic Endpoint(s).
    An Endpoint may be a FHIR server, an IHE web services actor, or some other mechanism.
-If an Organization does not have an Endpoint, it may still be reachable via an Endpoint at its parent Organization (Organization.partOf).
+If an Organization does not have an Endpoint, it may still be reachable via an Endpoint at its parent Organization or an affiliated Organization.

-8. **OrganizationAffiliation** - An Organization may have relationships with other organizations that are not hierarchical (i.e. not represented by Organization.partOf).
+8. **OrganizationAffiliation** - An Organization may have relationships with other organizations that are not hierarchical.
 These relationships may indicate an electronic routing path to other organizations that cannot be reached directly.

 The capabilities detailed in this profile support consumer-centric queries such as finding “where is the closest youth mental health